LDurham89/CNN_Cancer_Detection/Blog.md

-# This is a title
+# Using neural networks for medical diagnosis

 ## Introduction
 The Capstone project due as part of Udacity's Data Science Nanodegree allows students to design their own project and produce a notebook and blog post to go with it.